The origins of the Oporto Jewish Community

 3) Throughout its 95-year old history the Jewish Community of Oporto always had a sufficient number of Jewish males to constitute minyan, although this was often difficult to achieve for a number of reasons, first because of the absence of a rabbi, a celebrant or someone capable of gathering them together.

-7) The 25 April 1974 and the years that followed were very negative for the Jewish Community of Oporto, because Barros Basto suffered a second conviction by the Army which was much stronger than the first, because some Community members lost all their assets, and also because others, fearing precisely that, fled the country with their property and their families.
+6) The 25 April 1974 and the years that followed were very negative for the Jewish Community of Oporto.
+Some Community members lost all their assets and others, fearing precisely that, fled the country with their property and their families.
 The synagogue only opened its doors very infrequently.

 Benefactors Members of the Jewish Community of Oporto